 1. Chandipur Beach, India

-While the best beaches of India are mostly found in Goa, in west Bengal you’ll find the incredible Chandipur beach.
+While the best beaches of India are mostly found in Goa, in Odisha you’ll find the incredible Chandipur beach.
 It’s also known as the ‘vanishing beach’ due to the sea receding 5 km along the seashore.
 It’s a sight to behold, the water disappearing in front of your eye to leave a peaceful serene landscape.

 As the sea fades away it leaves behind all manner of things including shells, driftwood, crabs and starfish.
 As people venture over the sea bed, it gives the illusion they are walking on water.
 Once the sea has retreated local fisherman head out to trawl for the unfortunate fish left behind.